SurajKande/python_packaging/README.md

                   [pypi]
                   username: teapot48
                   password: myPYPIpassword ```
  step3: use twine, a utility for uploading Python packages.
-Simply run: `twine upload dist/* `
+Simply run: `twine upload dist/* ` dist is the folder created which contains the packaged files.

  >note: you should see one progress bar as your .whl file is uploaded, and a second when the .tar.gz archive is uploaded, after which the upload will be complete.